LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 1.17.2
+*Released*: 29 January 2021
+* Fix default grid cell rendered so it displays values that are 0.

 ### version 1.17.1
 *Released*: 27 January 2021
 * Issue 42342: Formatting issues with notifications drawer